jessicalemos/jessicalemos.github.io-v1/README.md

 # jessicalemos.github.io
 Personal website

-The design of this website as made by [Bootstrap](http://getbootstrap.com/), thanks!
+The design of this website was made by [Bootstrap](http://getbootstrap.com/), thanks!